Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

 The standard configuration is a stretched cluster that consists of the following pieces:

-- one primary data center with three Appliance instances;
+- One primary data center with three PSaaS Appliance instances;

-- one standby data center with three Appliance instances;
+- One standby data center with three PSaaS Appliance instances;

 The arbiter does not store data or execute application logic, but acts as a witness between the primary and standby data centers.
 By independently verifying if a data center is down or not, it prevents both from becoming active (such a scenario is known as the "split-brain" condition).